Creswick: Attractions

-The Creswick Bazaar is held on the third Saturday and Sunday of the month at the historic railway precinct in Raglan Street.
-The Bazaar features crafts by local people.
-The railway station, one of the best restored railway stations in Victoria, was restored by a group of volunteers.
-The railway goods shed hosts the Bazaar and other community events.
+A former attraction was the Creswick Bazaar (later rebranded as the Creswick Town Hall Market).
+It was held on the third Saturday and Sunday of the month at the historic railway precinct in Raglan Street, showcasing crafts made by local residents.
+The railway station location was notable in that the station was restored by a group of volunteers.
+The market ceased activities due to shutdowns during the COVID-19 pandemic and was not restored after the pandemic ended.